jellert/fancynouns/README.md

 # Fancy Nouns
 #### Inspired by _Gödel, Escher, Bach: An Eternal Golden Braid_ by Douglas Hofstadter
-A lua program that generates **Fancy Nouns**
+A lua program that generates **Fancy Nouns.**

-Fancy Nouns are nouns that have been embellished with arbitrarily many descriptors and qualifiers.
+**Fancy Nouns** are nouns that have been embellished with arbitrarily many descriptors and qualifiers.

 If you don't have lua installed, `$ sudo apt install lua5.2` will do the trick.
 Once lua is installed, run `$ lua main.lua <num_of_fancy_nouns>` to generate as many fancy nouns as you want.